smolijar/gitwiki-thesis/src/analysis/user-access.md

 To this moment in order to remain at the abstract conceptual level, which was convenient for e.g. business process modeling, it has not been implied a specific VCS is used within the system, though it is stated in thesis assignment instructions.
 Git VCS is used for wiki contents persistence, as instructed.
-It has many advantages, including a branch model, a CLI repository access via SSH and it is decentralized, which ought to be convenient for Dump and Lump (the developers) when working out of the office, as pointed out by an observation in the business process model.
+It has many advantages, including a branch model, a CLI repository access via SSH and it is decentralized, which is convenient for Dump and Lump (the developers) when working out of the office, as pointed out by an observation in the business process model.
 Apart from that, it is fairly popular.
 According to [@openhub:vcs] up to 50% of the existing open source projects use Git, while the second place goes to Subversion with 42%.
 This applies only for the open source projects.